Prateek-x101/Android-Development-Master-Journey/README.md

 Audience: Beginners, self-learners, and anyone interested in Android or Kotlin—join me, learn with me, or use this repo as a resource!

 🗂️ Repository Structure
-text
-Android-Development-Master-Journey/
+The repository is organized as follows:

-├── README.md           # Project overview (this file)
+README.md – Project overview (this file)

-├── Day 1/
+Day 1/ – Folder for Day 1 notes and code

-│   ├── README.md       # Day 1 notes and progress
+README.md – Day 1 notes and progress

-│   └── Main.kt         # Day 1 code
+Main.kt – Day 1 code

-├── Day 2/
+Day 2/ – Folder for Day 2 notes and code

-│   ├── README.md       # Day 2 notes and progress
+README.md – Day 2 notes and progress

-│   └── Main.kt         # Day 2 code
+Main.kt – Day 2 code

-├── ...
-└── .gitignore
+... – More day-wise folders as the journey continues

+.gitignore – Git ignore rules
 Each day’s folder contains:

 A README.md with that day’s goals, notes, and reflections